 This traditional Romanian sweet bread studded with rum-laced candied walnuts, makes a delicious dessert, breakfast bread, or teatime snack.
-This recipe first appeared in our March 2012 issue with Alexander Lobrano's article Eternal Terrain.

-Ingredients2 cups milk
+- 2 cups milk

-¾ cup plus ½ tsp. sugar
+- ¾ cups plus ½ tsp. sugar

-¼ tsp. freshly grated nutmeg
+- ¼ tsp. freshly grated nutmeg

-2 ¼-oz. packages active dry yeast
+- 2 ¼ oz. packages active dry yeast

-½ vanilla bean, seeds scraped and reserved
+- ½ vanilla bean, seeds scraped and reserved

-4 cups flour
+- 4 cups flour

-1 tsp. kosher salt
+- 1 tsp. kosher salt

-4 tbsp. unsalted butter, softened
+- 4 tbsp. unsalted butter, softened

-1 cup walnuts, finely chopped
+- 1 cup walnuts, finely chopped

-1 tbsp. rum
+- 1 tbsp. rum

-1 tsp. fresh lemon juice
+- 1 tsp. fresh lemon juice

 - Make the dough: Combine 1 cup milk, heated to 115°, with ½ tsp. sugar, nutmeg, yeast, and vanilla seeds in the bowl of a stand mixer fitted with the hook attachment; let sit until foamy, about 10 minutes.
 Whisk in ¼ cup sugar and egg until smooth; add flour and salt, and mix until dough forms.
 Increase speed to medium-high, and knead for 4 minutes.
 While mixer is running, slowly add butter to dough, 1 tbsp. at a time, and mix until smooth; continue kneading for 4 minutes more.
 Cover bowl with plastic wrap and let dough sit until doubled in size, about 1 hour.

-2. Meanwhile, bring remaining milk, sugar, walnuts, and rum to a boil in a 2-qt. saucepan over medium-high heat, and cook, stirring often, until liquid is reduced and mixture is brown and has thickened, about 15 minutes.
+- Meanwhile, bring remaining milk, sugar, walnuts, and rum to a boil in a 2-qt. saucepan over medium-high heat, and cook, stirring often, until liquid is reduced and mixture is brown and has thickened, about 15 minutes.
 Remove from heat, and stir in juice; let walnut mixture cool completely.
 Punch down dough, and add walnut mixture to dough; return to mixer fitted with the hook attachment, and mix on low speed until walnut mixture is evenly incorporated into the dough.
-Transfer dough to a greased 8″ x 5 1/2″ x 2″ loaf pan and cover loosely with plastic wrap; let sit until slightly risen, about 45 minutes.
+Transfer dough to a greased 8″ x 5 1⁄2″ x 2″ loaf pan and cover loosely with plastic wrap; let sit until slightly risen, about 45 minutes.

-3. Heat oven to 350°.
+- Heat oven to 350°.
 Uncover loaf, and bake until golden brown and an instant-read thermometer reads 190°, about 1 hour, 15 minutes.
 Let cool completely.